WeatherCat is weather station software for Macintosh computers. WeatherCat is designed to work with the following

 WeatherCat’s feature list is extensive – we can’t cover them all here, but please feel free to download and browse the manual for more information (11 MB, PDF).

 - Supported weather station hardware

 - Optional web-cam

-If you don’t have a WeatherCat 2 license, WeatherCat 2 comes with a 14 day trial period.
-During this time, all functionality will be available.
+If you don’t have a WeatherCat 2 license, WeatherCat 2 comes with a 14 day trial period; during this time, all functionality will be available.
 After the trial period, WeatherCat will stop collecting weather data and will require the purchase of a license to continue operation.

 Software Development Kit

 If you wish to write plug-ins for WeatherCat, you’ll need the WeatherCat SDK.
 Documentation and example project included (Xcode 4 or later)